Easily manage every type of product configuration—no matter how your customers order.

 What is the difference between case packs, prepacks, and bundles in apparel inventory management?

 A case pack is a fixed-quantity carton that can include any mix of styles, colors, or sizes, designed for efficient bulk shipping and inventory management.
-Prepacks, also known as ratio packs, are cartons that contain a specific assortment of sizes (and sometimes colors) for a single style—making them perfect for retailers who need balanced size runs.
+Prepacks, also known as ratio packs, are cartons that contain a specific assortment of sizes (and sometimes colors) for a single style — making them perfect for retailers who need balanced size runs.
 Bundles group multiple items together for sale or production, often used for promotional offers or manufacturing efficiency, with inventory updated for each individual item sold.
+Learn how AIMS360 fashion ERP manages all three configurations in one platform.

 How does apparel ERP software help with case packs, prepacks, and bundles?